ioslushnyi/GCP-fraud-detection-v1/README.md

 ## Setup

-The script for setting up the project locally can be found in infrastructure folder:
+The script for setting up the project is located in the infrastructure folder:

 ```
 ./infrastructure/setup.sh